folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **User.** Transactions created by a user through the fund action menu, specifically **Allocation** and **Transfer** transaction types.

+#### Source POL number

+To filter transactions by the Source POL number, follow these steps:

+1. In the **Search & filter** pane, click **Source POL number.**
+2. Begin typing the POL number and select from the drop-down list.
+Your result appears in the Transactions pane.

+#### Source invoice number

+To filter transactions by the Source invoice number, follow these steps:

+1. In the **Search & filter** pane, click **Source invoice number.**
+2. Begin typing the invoice number and select from the drop-down list.
+Your result appears in the Transactions pane.

 #### Tags